 Blights Out recognizes that "development" is a murky and mysterious process that operates above the heads and outside the purview of most local residents.
 For the last three years, we have generated dialogue, art, and action in an attempt to make the system of housing development and its after-effects transparent, accessible and accountable to local residents; that supports the movement for permanently affordable housing; and that challenges blight, displacement, and gentrification.

-We currently have two lots in Treme under contract and are seeking support to conduct neighborhood-wide design and programming charrettes (architectural term for workshops) and to build out this space in partnership with residents of the surrounding neighborhood.
-This process of acquiring property has been fraught with the same confusion and corruption that ensnares housing in New Orleans like the equally ubiquitous kudzu that strangles blighted homes.
-While frustrating, this process has also been eye-opening and has provided significant insight into the reasons for our city's current affordable housing crisis.
-Our creative strategies, artwork, stories, and research will become accessible to the public via public performances and events, a People's Development Toolkit, a Living Glossary, system mapping, and a podcast, all of which are currently under development.
+This process of acquiring property was fraught with the same confusion and corruption that ensnares housing in New Orleans like the equally ubiquitous kudzu that strangles forgotten homes.
+While frustrating, this process was eye-opening, providing significant insight into the reasons for our city's current affordable housing crisis.
+Our creative strategies, artwork, stories, and research will become accessible to the public via public performances and events, a year-long billboard messaging project (Blights Out for Mayor), a living history project (Living Glossary), and a publication.

 Blights Out unites a coalition of communities who have not ordinarily been in dialogue—artists and policy-makers, nationals and locals, natives and newcomers, young and old, and peoples of all races, economic stata, backgrounds, and professions.
 We are not reinventing the wheel—we recognize that we ARE the wheel; we function as the structural connective tissue between individuals and organizations across interest groups.